charming-art/terminal/README.md

-# Charming
+# Charming: Character Terminal Art Programing

-Charming is a creative coding language based on Processing and Python for interactive character terminal art programing (charming).
+Charming is a creative coding language based on Processing and Python for creating interactive terminal art.